joshcanhelp/fastify-users-api/README.md

 $ TOKEN_SIGNING_KEY=67d823bfec0f690f4ce2514617cca306 node --env-file=.env ./scripts/make-jwt.js VALID_CLIENT_ID action:entity
 ```

-Notes:
-- First argument requires a valid client ID, found in `src/utils/jwt.ts`
-- Second argument is a comma-separated list of scopes
+The first argument requires a valid client ID, found in `src/utils/jwt.ts`, and the second is a comma-separated list of scopes.

+If the token does not validate during an API call, a more specific error message can be found in the server logs.

 ### `POST /populate`